ericniebler/range-v3/doc/index.md

 --------------------------------------------
 This library is header-only.
 You can get the source code from the [range-v3 repository](https://github.com/ericniebler/range-v3) on github.
-To compile with Range-v3, just `#%include` the individual headers you want.
+To compile with Range-v3, just `#include` the individual headers you want.

 This distribution actually contains three separate header-only libraries: